Healthy NJ 2020

 Outreach

-- NJDOH’s Division of HIV, STD, and TB Services (DHSTS), in conjunction with Rutgers University – Robert Wood Johnson Medical School maintains a readily accessible statewide network of 100 HIV test sites, at which individuals may obtain free and confidential rapid HIV testing to both decrease the estimated percentage of New Jerseyans unaware of their HIV infections and increase the proportion of persons living with HIV (PLWH) linked to HIV care.
+• NJDOH’s Division of HIV, STD, and TB Services (DHSTS), in conjunction with Rutgers University – Robert Wood Johnson Medical School maintains a readily accessible statewide network of 100 HIV test sites, at which individuals may obtain free and confidential rapid HIV testing to both decrease the estimated percentage of New Jerseyans unaware of their HIV infections and increase the proportion of persons living with HIV (PLWH) linked to HIV care.
 Each year, the program tests approximately 60,000 persons.
+Test site locations are continuously monitored to ensure significant yields of positive test results and are geographically situated based on HIV prevalence data supplied by the DHSTS HIV Surveillance Program.
+HIV Testing is available in a variety of venues, including opt-out testing in health care settings such as emergency departments, primary care clinics, STD clinics, federally qualified health centers, local health departments, and even a dental clinic.

-- DHSTS supports 24 Community Health Workers who facilitate communication with medical staff for their client’s needs and share personal experiences that they have encountered along the way to empower their client’s.
+• A Community Health Worker (CHW) is a frontline public health worker who is a trusted member of and/or has an in-depth understanding of the community served in providing emotional, informational, instrumental, and social (affiliation) support.
+Currently, DHSTS supports 24 positions.
+CHWs facilitate communication with medical staff for their client’s needs and share personal experiences that they have encountered along the way to empower their clients.

-- The AIDS Drug Distribution Program (ADDP) provides free, life-sustaining, and life-prolonging HIV medications and other therapeutics to low-income individuals who have no other means to pay for medicines.
-ADDP customers can apply for ADDP-funded Health Insurance Premium Payment (HIPP) program for assistance.
+• The AIDS Drug Distribution Program (ADDP) provides free, life-sustaining, and life-prolonging HIV medications to low-income individuals who have no other means to pay for medicines.
+ADDP customers also receive other therapeutics that treat coinfections and other co-occurring conditions and illnesses.
+ADDP funds also provide premium assistance to enable ADDP customers to obtain health insurance coverage.
+Customers can purchase Marketplace policies and apply for ADDP-funded Health Insurance Premium Payment (HIPP) program for assistance.
+HIPP will then pay the premium on behalf of the customer.
+ADDP is supported by grant funds through the federal Ryan White Part B program.

-- PS19-1906: Strategic Partnerships and Planning to Support Ending the HIV Epidemic in the United States (September 2019 – September 2024)
+• PS19-1906: Strategic Partnerships and Planning to Support Ending the HIV Epidemic in the United States supports strategic partnerships, communication, peer-to-peer technical assistance (TA), and jurisdictional planning efforts to address emerging needs of targeted jurisdictions through CDC-funded state and local health departments and their ability to the end the HIV epidemic in the U.S. (September 2019 – September 2024)

-- HRSA-22-033: RyanWhite HIV/AIDS Program HIV Care Grant Program – Part B States/Territories Formula and AIDS Drug Assistance Program Formula and ADAP Supplemental Awards (September 2020 – September 2029)
+• HRSA-22-033: RyanWhite HIV/AIDS Program HIV Care Grant Program – Part B States/Territories Formula and AIDS Drug Assistance Program Formula and ADAP Supplemental Awards to assist states in developing and/or enhancing access to a comprehensive continuum of high-quality HIV care and treatment for low-income people with HIV (April 1, 2022 – March 31, 2027) and to supplement formula-based funding provided through the HIV Care Grant Program.
+(September 2020 – September 2029)

 Challenges